 HomeVisionXL Web Server Plugin

-The Web Server plugin provides the same functionality as the Web Server of the Windows HomeVision software with two additions: After installing and enabling the Web Server plug-in, full documentation of the features and operation of the Web Server will be available in the HomeVisionXL help system.
+The Web Server plug-in provides the same functionality as the Web Server of the Windows HomeVision software with several additions: After installing and enabling the Web Server plug-in, full documentation of the features and operation of the Web Server will be available in the HomeVisionXL help system.
 The Web Server help pages can be accessed from the Help menu, or by pressing F1 on the Web Server configuration screen.
 You can browse through all the help pages for the Web Server using the << and >> buttons on the help viewer toolbar.

 Basic operation

-The web server responds to incoming requests from web browsers.
+The Web Server responds to incoming requests from web browsers.
 Such a request specifies a Universal Resource Identifier (URI) and possibly some additional post data generated from a HTML form.
 A URI consists of a number of distinctive parts:

 1. The naming scheme of the mechanism used to access the resource.